Pabiya/remdm/README.md

 ## Reproducing Experiments

 Below, we demonstrate how to generate text samples using different models and samplers.
-It should be as easy as running the following SLURM bash scripts.
+It should be as easy as replacing the "YOUR-BASE-PATH" with your path to the repository and running the following SLURM bash scripts.

 * AR
 ```bash